boltops-tools/pipedream/docs/_docs/examples/multiple-codebuild-projects.md

 ---
 title: Multiple CodeBuild Projects
-nav_text: CodeBuild Projects
+nav_text: Multiple CodeBuild
 categories: examples
-nav_order: 19
+nav_order: 20
 ---

 In this example guide, we'll create a couple of test CodeBuild projects and quickly connect them up to a pipeline.